nexuma/NinjaTap/README.md

 Download the right executable file for your system from [releases](https://github.com/nexuma/NinjaTap/releases/) or compile the app manually.
 > [!NOTE]
 > Only Windows is supported.

+# Null Movement
+Null movement scripts allow players to move in the direction they intend without interruption or stopping when pressing opposing movement keys (e.g., left and right at the same time).
+These scripts cancel the stopping effect caused by simultaneous key presses, allowing faster strafing and more precise movement.
 # Usage and Features
 - Just click on the big button to activate fast strafing
 - Supports strafing with "right and left" or "forward and backwards" movements